13 Relationship Statistics [New 2024 Data]

 • In general intimate partner violence accounts for 15% of all violent crimes.

-4. Teen relationship statistics
+4. Teen relationships

-Love is typically associated with teens since a lot happens at those ages.
+Relationships are typically associated with teens since a lot happens at those ages.

 Teen love statistics